 The song was one of several being considered a future hit or miss by a panel, which included Diana Dors, Jessie Matthews, Bunny Lewis, and Charlie Drake.

 Only Drake considered ‘Liza Jane’ a hit.
-Following the verdicts, Bowie was briefly shown reacting.
+Following the verdicts, Bowie was briefly shown reacting, and was brought on stage to shake the judges’ hands.
 This was his first appearance on television.

 ‘Liza Jane’ was released on Decca’s Vocalion Pop label, with ‘Louie, Louie Go Home’ on the b-side.
 It was credited to Davie Jones with The King Bees.